 - Egg – A female flea will lay hundreds of eggs in your home over its lifespan.
 (20 – 30 per day)

-- Larvae –The eggs then hatch into tiny, worm-like larvae that live in your carpet fibers, between the cracks in your floor and just about anywhere.
+- Larvae –The eggs then hatch into tiny, worm-like larvae that live in your carpet fibers, between the cracks in your floor, and just about anywhere.
 They feed on organic matter such as dead skin cells, hair, etc.

 - Pupa – While in the larval stage, they’ll mold twice due to growth and finally form a protective cocoon where they’ll grow into an adult flea.

 - Adult – In the pupa stage, they lie in waiting to hatch and feed on a host.
-They can survive for a long time, sensing the perfect time to hatch based on CO2 levels, heat and vibrations – these factors tell them when a host is nearby.
+They can survive for a long time, sensing the perfect time to hatch based on CO2 levels, heat, and vibrations – these factors tell them when a host is nearby.

 Treating Fleas on Pets

 When treating your pet for fleas, there are a few options.
 Oral flea medication has proven effective at preventing and ridding animals of fleas.
-However, you made need to obtain a prescription for this mediation.
-There are also topical flea mediations such as medicated shampoos and powders.
+However, you made the need to obtain a prescription for this medication.
+There are also topical flea medications such as medicated shampoos and powders.
 Above all, when treating your pet for fleas, make sure you buy the right product as some will target fleas in the adult stage and some target them in other stages.
 You may even have to use multiple products to get rid of them completely.

-Treating Fleas in your Home
+Treating Fleas in Your Home